 The white paper specifically identifies ‘family friendly’ longer-term rental agreements with institutional investors as a way to ‘fix’ the ‘broken’ housing market and instil some stability and fairness for tenants.

-Whether property investment in general, or buy-to-let in particular, are the right investment for you will depend on your investment goals.
+Whether property investment in general or buy to let hotel investment in particular, is the right investment for you will depend on your investment goals.

 So, whilst buy-to-let can be a more expensive investment to make, it can still be made to work.

 It is also worth noting that even with a market slowdown and a major price adjustment property will continue to remain unaffordable for many for the foreseeable future.

 Indeed, a recent survey by The Guardian estimates that by 2021 as many as one-in-four Britons will be renting which suggests that with the correct advice and strategy buy-to-let investment can be a good investment now and in the future.

 At Sterling Woodrow, we pride ourselves on helping new buy-to-let investors get a solid start in the market and are happy to speak to you about your long-term goals and ambitions in property investment.